-INTERPERSONAL VIOLENCE INTERVENTION PREVENTION (IVIP)
+INTERPERSONAL VIOLENCE INTERVENTION AND PREVENTION PROGRAM (iVIP)

+Email: iVIPCoordinator@trocaire.edu

+Website: my.trocaire.edu/ivip/

-Email: iVIPCoordinator@Trocaire.edu Website: https://my.trocaire.edu/ivip/ iVIP is a campus program funded by a grant from the Department of Justice (DOJ), Office on Violence Against Women (OVW).
-It is designed to equip the greater Trocaire community with the skills to prevent domestic violence, dating violence, stalking, sexual assault, and educate on bystander interventions through educational training and programming.
-Learn more by emailing iVIPCoordinator@trocaire.edu.
+iVIP is a campus program funded by a grant from the Department of Justice (DOJ), Office on Violence Against Women (OVW).
+It is designed to equip the greater Trocaire community with the skills to prevent domestic violence, dating violence, stalking, sexual assault, and educate on bystander interventions through educational programming and enhancing victim services.